muziejus/javascripting-english-major/9-dataset.md

 ```

 Save, commit, and reload.
 Note that the `.text()` method, when called without
 parameters, *gets* the text.
-When called with parameters, it *sets* the text.
+When called with parameters, it *sets* the text
-Unfortunately, we can’t do something like `$( this ).modern` to get the
+to the parameters.
+Unfortunately, we can’t do something like `$( this
-`.modern` property, though that would be pretty cool.
-Can you see why?
+).modern` to get the `.modern` property, though that would be pretty cool.
+Can
+you see why?

 Instead, we have to feed the `<a>` tag some hidden data that we can then use
 jQuery to harvest.
 Here, we make use of **data attributes**, which are custom,